Toyota concept vehicles (2010–2019): NS4 (2012)

 The Toyota NS4 is a plug-in hybrid concept car unveiled at the January 2012 North American International Auto Show.

-The NS4 has similar looks to a lengthened Prius.
 Safety equipment includes pre-collision radar which alerts the driver and also guides the NS4 away from obstacles, headlights which self-adjust to avoid glare for other vehicles, cameras providing a complete wrap-around view instead of mirrors.
 A solar panel covers the roof to recharge the battery.